patrickberry1/SimpleTimerApp/README.md

 5. Can pause and stop timer.

-###TODO:
+### TODO:

-Tidy eberything up and make it all look nice.
+Tidy everything up and make it all look nice.
 Implement Reps for timer steps.